-All system users shall discharge less than the established local limits of total cyanide, total chromium, copper, zinc, cadmium, nickel, lead, mercury, and silver into the County System unless permitted to do so by the Medina County Sanitary Engineer.
+All system users shall discharge less than the established local limits of total cyanide, total arsenic, hexavalent chromium, molybdenum, selenium, chromium, copper, zinc, cadmium, nickel, lead, mercury, and silver into the County System unless permitted to do so by the Medina County Sanitary Engineer.
 Special metals discharge limits shall be issued to Industrial Users based on federal categorical pretreatment standards, Ohio EPA requirements and applicable loadings at the POTW.
+All local limits shall be regulated based on monthly averages, except where noted.